| | | | | |

 Thrustmaster settings for GT7

 Thrustmaster has the most options of any brand for GT7.
 The T300 RS GT is the entry-level belt wheel (notorious thermal-fade trap in GT7 – cap Max Torque at 3-4 or the motor cuts FFB to zero within 15 minutes).
 The T-GT II is the flagship PS belt-drive with better cooling and T-DFB transducer effects.
-The T818 DD is the high-end option – put it in Comfort mode in the TM Control Panel to smooth GT7’s harsh built-in understeer vibration.
+The T598 is Thrustmaster’s PS5-licensed direct drive option if you want the high-end pick that still works on GT7.

 In-game GT7 (Thrustmaster):